PavanRangani/docs/docs/prd/tasks/scenarios.md

 When: I have edit task dialog open

-And: I have updated the value of the RACI roles and Task detail
+And: I have updated the value of the RAI roles and Task detail

 Then: system allowed me to update those value.